u-boot/u-boot-test-hooks/README.md

 Since Labgrid has all the information necessary to build and boot on a lab, there is no per-board configuration required.
 The various flash.xxx and recovery.xxx scripts are not used.
-To set it up:
+To set it up, one implementation is:

 - In your bin/$hostname directory, create an executable file `common-labgrid-sjg` and set your crossbar and environment information, for